pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/truewidget.md

 -   ✨ New Features
+    -   Added option to show local date.
+    -   Added option to show processes using CPU.
-    -   Added the ability to display the Xcode bundle path.
+    -   Added option to show Xcode bundle path.